-The 2021 Technical Report is released at the midpoint of the On-Farm Applied Research and Monitoring (ONFARM) Program.
-The objective of the Technical Report is to summarize the ONFARM research program and the best management practices (BMPs) being monitored, describe the data being collected, highlight technical achievements, and present preliminary results.
-Technical reports for ONFARM are released annually.
+The Soil Health and Water Quality Technical Reports were released at the end of the On-Farm Applied Research and Monitoring (ONFARM) Program.
+The objective of these reports was to summarize the ONFARM research program and the best management practices (BMPs) that were monitored, describe the agronomic, soil health, and water quality data that were collected, and highlight results from the trials.

 OSCIA and ONFARM service providers will collect several types of data throughout the life of the program.
 Data will largely be collected from working farms across the province by several participating organizations.
 It will be used and shared by several project partners and a selection of data will be made available to the broader agricultural industry and the public.
 The objective of the ONFARM Data Management Plan (DMP) is to ensure that all ONFARM data is being collected, shared and used in a uniform and responsible manner.
 The ONFARM Data Management Plan (DMP) will: